-Emergency Mobile Alerts is a new service to keep people informed if there is an emergency, led by the Ministry of Civil Defence & Emergency Management (MCDEM).
+Emergency Mobile Alerts is a service to keep people informed if there is an emergency, led by the National Emergency Management Agency (NEMA).

-Emergency Mobile Alerts do not require any downloads but you do need to ensure that your phone is capable and updated - go to the Ministry for Civil Defence and Emergency Management website mobile alerts page to check.
+Emergency Mobile Alerts do not require any downloads but you do need to ensure that your phone is capable and updated - go to the Emergency Mobile Alert page on the Get Ready website to check.
 An overview of the system and FAQs are also available on the Ministry for Civil Defence and Emergency Management website Emergency Mobile Alert section.